What does a Monstera deliciosa cost? With their broad, heart-shaped leaves and glossy green foliage, Monstera deliciosa plants are trendy.

 Remember that this is the price for an average green plant of around two to three feet high.
 If you shop for plants not in this category, expect to pay slightly different costs.

 Among higher-end plants, the average cost is around $100 to $150.
 This is usually the price for a larger plant or a variegated Monstera deliciosa.

-Pretty much the only plants that will cost more than a few hundred dollars are massive plants with super rare coloration patterns.
+The only plants that will cost more than a few hundred dollars are massive plants with super rare coloration patterns.

 Factors That Affect Monstera Deliciosa Costs

 Some are common and cheap to produce, while others are rare and highly sought after.
-When shopping for Monstera deliciosa plants, there are the main things that will affect your plant’s overall price tag.
+When shopping for Monstera deliciosa plants, the main things will affect your plant’s overall price.